panda13711/ml-marketing-optimization/README.md

 ---

-**Good luck with your board presentation!** 🚀

-You have the data, the strategy, and the execution plan.
+The data, the strategy, and the execution plan.
 Time to get that budget approved and drive results.

 ---